Perfect Chicken Liver Pâté

 What do I serve with pâté?

-Without doubt, some crusty baguette.
-I can thoroughly recommend my friend Deirdre’s incredibly delicious Beetroot and Orange Relish which she always served alongside her pâté at the famous ‘Gardens of Irini’ in Cyprus.
+Without a doubt, some crusty baguette.
+I can thoroughly recommend my friend Deirdre’s incredibly delicious Beetroot and Orange Relish.

 I don’t want to put jelly on top of my pâté!
 Any alternatives?

 Definitely!
 The jelly acts as a seal to keep air out of the pâté, keeping it fresh and stopping it from oxidising.
 A traditional alternative is to seal the pâté with a layer of melted butter which is absolutely delicious too!
-After the butter has set, wrap it well in clingfilm to stop the butter drying out and cracking away from the edges of the ramekin as this will break the seal.
+After the butter has set, wrap it well in clingfilm to stop the butter from drying out and cracking away from the edges of the ramekin, as this will break the seal.

 Perfect Chicken Liver Pâté with wine jelly and green peppercorns in a glass bowl with cornichons and baguette